CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-02.md

     ![A screenshot of a computer Description automatically generated](../media/Lab-02/image36.png)

-6. Within the database navigation area on the left-hand side of the screen, click on the table within your KQL Database called **InternetSales** and you will see an overview of the table
+6. Within the database navigation area on the left-hand side of the screen, click on the table within your KQL Database called **InternetSales** and you will see an overview of the table.

     ![A screenshot of a computer](../media/Lab-02/image37.png)